sigmavirus24/github3.py/docs/source/api-reference/api.rst

 functionality or you can interact with it anonymously.
 Authenticating provides more functionality to the user (developer).

-To authenticate, you may use :func:`github3.login`.
+To authenticate, you may use :class:`~github3.github.GitHub`.

-.. autofunction:: github3.login
+.. autoclass:: github3.github.GitHub

 With the :class:`~github3.github.GitHub` object that is returned you have access to more functionality.
 See that object's documentation for more information.

-To use the API anonymously, you can also create a new :class:`~github3.github.GitHub` object, e.g.,
+To use the API anonymously, you can also create a new :class:`~github3.github.GitHub` object without parameters, e.g.,

 .. code-block:: python